Claiming housing benefit and/or council tax support

 Backdating your housing benefit/council tax support

-If you are over pensionable age your claim for housing benefit and/or council tax support can be backdated up to a maximum of three months.
+If you are over pensionable age your claim for housing benefit and/or council tax support can be backdated for up to three months.

 If you are under pensionable age you may ask for your claim to be backdated:

 You must prove that you had a good reason for failing to apply at the correct time.
 This is called "good cause".
 You will be asked to provide supporting evidence, for example a letter from your doctor to support an illness.

 Need extra help with your housing costs (including how to claim for a discretionary housing payment)?

 Are you in receipt of housing benefit or Universal Credit?
 If the amount you receive is less than your full rent liability, you could apply for a Discretionary Housing Payment (DHP).

 DHP is a short-term measure to help you make changes to your expenditure or look for alternative, cheaper accommodation.
 They are from a cash-limited fund given to local authorities each year and are only awarded in cases of financial hardship.
 You can request either a short-term regular payment or a lump sum payment.